DotBowder/wiki_links/README.md

 This can serve as a tool for discovering how different topics realate to eachother, as characterized by wikipedia linking relationships.

-This program uses lxml to parse the xml file, and extract useful information such as website links, titles, and other information located on a wikipedia page.
+This program uses lxml (partially) to parse the xml file, and extract useful information such as website links, titles, and other information located on a wikipedia page.
 This information is then (currently) stored in a TSV file.
 The next step is to push this data to a neo4j database.

 I'm happy to say the wasteful full pass of the data file is no longer necessary for generating